-Moody's Investors Service ("Moody's") and S&P Global Ratings, acting through Standard & Poor's Financial Services LLC ("S&P" and together with Moody's, the "Rating Agencies"), have assigned their municipal note ratings of "MIG 1" and "SP-1+" to the Notes.
+Moody's Investors Service, Inc. ("Moody's") and S&P Global Ratings, acting through Standard & Poor's Financial Services LLC ("S&P"; and together with Moody's, the "Rating Agencies"), have assigned their municipal bond ratings of "Aa2" and "\\\\", respectively, to the Bonds.

-The ratings express only the views of each Rating Agency and an explanation of the significance of such note ratings may be obtained from S&P, 55 Water Street, New York, New York 10041 and Moody's, 7 World Trade Center, 250 Greenwich Street, New York, New York, 10007.
-The County furnished to each Rating Agency certain information and materials concerning the Notes and the County.
+The ratings express only the views of each Rating Agency and an explanation of the significance of such ratings may be obtained from S&P, 55 Water Street, New York, New York 10041, and Moody's, 7 World Trade Center, 250 Greenwich Street, New York, New York 10007.
+The County furnished to each Rating Agency certain information and materials concerning the Bonds and the County.
 Such ratings express only the views of the respective Rating Agency.
 There is no assurance that the ratings will continue for any period of time or that the ratings will not be revised or withdrawn entirely if, in the Rating Agency's judgment, circumstances so warrant.
-Any such revision or withdrawal of the ratings may have an adverse effect on the marketability or market price of the Notes.
+Any such revision or withdrawal of the ratings may have an adverse effect on the marketability or market price of the Bonds.

-FINANCIAL ADVISOR
+MUNICIPAL ADVISOR

-Acacia Financial Group, Inc., Mount Laurel, New Jersey, has served as financial advisor (the "Financial Advisor") to the County with respect to the issuance of the Notes.
-Information set forth in this Official Statement has been obtained from the County and other sources which are deemed reliable, but no warranty, guaranty or other representation as to the accuracy or completeness is made as to such information contained herein.
+Acacia Financial Group, Inc., Mount Laurel, New Jersey, has served as municipal advisor (the "Municipal Advisor") to the County with respect to the issuance of the Bonds.
+Information set forth in this Official Statement has been obtained from the County and other sources that are deemed reliable, but no warranty, guaranty or other representation as to the accuracy or completeness is made as to such information contained herein.
 There is no assurance that any of the assumptions or estimates contained herein will be realized.
-The Financial Advisor is a financial advisor and consulting organization and is not engaged in the business of underwriting, marketing or trading municipal securities or any other negotiable instruments.
+The Municipal Advisor is a municipal advisory and consulting organization and is not engaged in the business of underwriting, marketing or trading municipal securities or any other negotiable instruments.